FlorinIvan95/Start-up_Projects/ATM_Simulator/README.md

-This is a ATM Smulator where the card number and PIN must be entered to see the amount of money and to be able to make transactions (withdrawal/deposit).
+This is a ATM Simulator where the card number and PIN must be entered to see the amount of money and to be able to make transactions (withdrawal/deposit).

 How to use:
 1. download the "ATM_Simulator" folder to your PC